BrittaP/rdm4CAU/IntroRDM_presentation.md

 {{5-6}}
 ***************
+The ultimate goal of FAIR is to optimise the reuse of data.
+To achieve this, metadata and data should be well-described so that they can be replicated and/or combined in different settings.

 R1.
 Meta(data) are richly described with a plurality of accurate and relevant attributes

 R1.1.
 (Meta)data are released with a clear and accessible data usage license